FAN GUIDE

 Yes, there will be an accessible entrance.
 Check back later for further details.

-assistance of a Service Animal.
+NASCAR welcomes all fans, including those who experience our event with the assistance of a Service Animal.
 Service Animals have been trained to perform one (or more) specific task(s) for the person with a disability that it serves.
 Emotional Support or Therapy Animals are not allowed into the festival for the safety of all our guests.
 Pets of any kind are not allowed at the event.

 A few notes about bringing your Service Animal to the event:

 1.)
 When passing through the gates you will receive a short screening by security or Access Staff.
 You will not be asked for any documentation.
-A band will then be placed on the collar or harness of your Service Animal.
-This band is purely a visual alert to all our staff that you have already been screened and ensure that you are not stopped and asked multiple times in the different areas of the event.

 2.)
 Your Service Animal must always remain with you.